roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-07 ****** bydlsloan© "All right, it's 10:05 p.m. and the game is in the bottom of the fifth inning, one out," Ben said.
+"All right, it's 10:05 p.m. and the game is in the bottom of the fifth inning, one out," Ben said.
 "Let's see if we can make it to the end of the game.
 All right, here's the pitch — strike one.
 Play ball!"

  Cori immediately went to work, taking the head of his cock into her mouth.
 He was still only semi-erect, but she felt his cock harden as her lips and tongue began their well-choreographed dance on his mushroom head.